 Facts: What is the experience of the individuals involved and what are the important facts to understand?
 Analyse rights: Develop an analysis of the human rights at stake Identify responsibilities: Identify what needs to be done and who is responsible for doing it Review actions: Make recommendations for action and later recall and evaluate what has happened as a result.

-• mpleted the EQIA template, please tick which option you (Lead Reviewer) perceive best reflects the findings of sment.
-This can be cross-checked via the Quality Assurance process: Option 1: No major change (where no impact or potential for improvement is found, no action is required) X Option 2: Adjust (where a potential or actual negative impact or potential for a more positive impact is found make changes to mitigate risks or make improvements) Option 3: Continue (where a potential or actual negative impact or potential for a more positive impact is found but a decision not to make a change can be objectively justified, continue without making changes) Option 4: Stop and remove (where a serious risk of negative impact is found, the plans, policies etc. being assessed should be halted until these issues can be addressed)
+Having completed the EQIA template, please tick which option you (Lead Reviewer) perceive best reflects the findings of the assessment.
+This can be cross-checked via the Quality Assurance process:

+Option 1: No major change (where no impact or potential for improvement is found, no action is required)

+- X Option 2: Adjust (where a potential or actual negative impact or potential for a more positive impact is found, make changes to mitigate risks or make improvements) - Option 3: Continue (where a potential or actual negative impact or potential for a more positive impact is found but a decision not to make a change can be objectively justified, continue without making changes) - Option 4: Stop and remove (where a serious risk of negative impact is found, the plans, policies etc. being assessed should be halted until these issues can be addressed)

-11. If you believe your service is doing something that 'stands out' as an experience of routinely collecting patient data on sexual orientation, faith etc please us benefits this has brought to the service.
-This information will help others own services. se the box belov w to describe the activity an Actions - from the additional mitigating action requirements boxes completed above, please summarise the actions this service will be taking forward.
-Date for completion Who is responsible?(initials ) Engagement Repeat the survey of user experiences by June 2021 including engagement with protected characteristic groups.
+11. If you believe your service is doing something that 'stands out' as an example of good practice - for instance you are routinely collecting patient data on sexual orientation, faith etc. - please use the box below to describe the activity and the benefits this has brought to the service.
+This information will help others consider opportunities for developments in their own services.

+Actions - from the additional mitigating action requirements boxes completed above, please summarise the actions this service will be taking forward.
+Date for completion Who is responsible?(initials) Engagement Repeat the survey of user experiences by June 2021 including engagement with protected characteristic groups.
 30/06/21 EHRT PEPI Team/ Age; Disability (the mitigating actions below are in place) Communication barriers: A range of communication support will be offered.
 Offer an appointment at a centre with transport or a home visit as required.
 Carers may also be involved to support the patient.
 Unable to use virtual consulting systems: Offer a telephone consultation instead.
 31/8/21 (review) RM/ SM Race (the mitigating actions below are in place) NHS24 use language line which is private, confidential and free to use.
 GPOOH service use NHSGGC's telephone interpreter service where required.
 Any written materials available in a format or language that the patient can understand.
 31/8/21 (review) RM/ SM